Adding a New Test¶

 /<inputs, scripts shared by multiple tests>

 First, each application test must have its own subdirectory.
-The test directory has a mandatory Scripts subdirectory, which should contain the test input file (see Application Test Input below) and other required scripts (see Required Application Test Scripts below).
-This directory contains templates and input files for the test – a test must not modify this directory, but it may use files stored in this directory.
+The test directory has a mandatory Scripts subdirectory, which should contain the test configuration file (see Application Test Input below) and other required scripts (see Required Application Test Scripts below).
+This directory contains templates and input files for the test – a test must not modify files in this directory.

-Second, the application’s source code and required build script must reside within the Source directory of the repository.
+Second, the application’s source code and required build script should reside within the Source directory of the repository.

 For instance, let’s assume we have a Git repository for an application called hello_mpi.